yhyap/thinslice_doc/README.md

 The models consider pollutants such as CO, hydrocarbon (assume propane), NOx which are the typical pollutants found in the untreated diesel exhaust gas.
 The models consider a thin slice (5mm) monolith structure.
 This is to approximate the structure as a differential reactor and allow detailed study.
+The models use the oxygen compression mechanisms as proposed by Salomons et al (2007) to account for the high density oxygen phase during the extinction process.

 Generally, the:
 - pde_1wc_thin_hc m-files comprise the PDEs that describe the dispersion-advection in the monolith channel, and the diffusion-reaction in the porous washcoat